-- Acknowledge that it has reviewed SBA's eligibility requirements for the SBIR and STTR programs and that it anticipates that it will be able to certify eligibility to participate in ARPA-E's SBIR/STTR program at the time of award - Disclose conditions bearing on responsibility, such as criminal convictions and Federal tax liability - Disclose potential conflicts of interest within the Project Team - If the project team includes a FFRDC/DOE Lab, submit written authorization from the cognizant Federal agency - If the project team includes a DOE/NNSA FFRDC/DOE Lab, submit a Field Work Proposal.
+- Disclose conditions bearing on responsibility, such as criminal convictions and Federal tax liability; - Disclose potential conflicts of interest within the Project Team; - If the Applicant is a FFRDC/DOE Lab, submit written authorization from the cognizant Federal agency; and - If the Applicant is a DOE/NNSA FFRDC/DOE Lab, submit a Field Work Proposal.

-In addition, ARPA-E is required by statute to "accelerat[e] transformational technological advances in areas that industry is by itself not likely to undertake because of technical and financial uncertainty."
-55 In accordance with ARPA-E's statutory mandate, the Applicant is required to:
+In addition, ARPA-E is required by statute to "accelerat[e] transformational technological advances in areas that industry is by itself not likely to undertake because of technical and financial uncertainty."54 In accordance with ARPA-E's statutory mandate, the Applicant is required to:

-- Describe the additionality and risks associated with the proposed R&D project - Disclose any applications for the same project or related work currently pending with any Federal or non-Federal entities - Disclose all funding for work in the same technology area as the proposed project received from any Federal or non-Federal entity within the last 5 years.
+- Describe the additionality and risks associated with the proposed R&D project; - Disclose any applications for the same project or related work currently pending with any Federal or non-Federal entities; and - Disclose all funding for work in the same technology area as the proposed project received from any Federal or non-Federal entity within the last 5 years.

-The Applicant may use the Business Assurances & Disclosures Form to:
+Finally, the Applicant may use the Business Assurances & Disclosures Form to: